-Miconazole is an antifungal medication used, according to the National Institutes of Health, to treat skin and yeast fungal infections.
-This product is available over the counter as a cream and as a suppository and is indicated for use once a day for three to seven days, depending on the concentration of the active ingredient.
+Miconazole is an antifungal medication used, according to the National Institutes of Health, to treat skin and yeast fungal infections. **This product is available over the counter as a cream and as a suppository and is indicated for use once a day for three to seven days, depending on the concentration of the active ingredient.

 If you are using a diaphragm or condom for birth control, avoid using Miconazole because it can interact with latex products, rendering them less effective.